mounirlamouri/storage.js/README.md

 web developers.
 That means that whatever the backend is (IndexedDB or localStorage), the data store is going to be represented as a key/value store.

-The API is accessible from `window.storage`.
+The API is accessible from `window.storage` on which the following methods can be accessed:

-### Methods

-From `window.storage`, there are 5 methods that can be accessed:

 ```javascript
 get(key, function callback(value) {});